Import IPAWS Shapes

 2. Begin the Send an IPAWS alert process

-3. When you get to the Target Area section, click the Add Shape link Target area section and add shape link within the IPAWS alert form.
+3. When you get to the Target Area section, click the Add Shape link:The Target Area section with the Add Shape link highlighted.

-4. Click the Import Shape button at the top of the toolbar on the right-hand side of the map Map screen with right toolbar and import shape button highlighted.
+4. Click the Import Shape button at the top of the toolbar on the right-hand side of the map:The IPAWS map screen with the Import Shape button highlighted.

-6. Enter the URL of your hosted FeatureLayer or Webmap Service in the provided field Input URL field.
+6. Enter the URL of your hosted FeatureLayer or Webmap Service in the provided field:The Import a Shape dialog box with the URL field highlighted.

-Note: Only publicly available URLs can be used to import layers and shapes.
+Only publicly available URL can be used to import layers and shapes.

-7. Click the Import from URL button A blue, rectangular Import from URL button.
+7. Click the Import from URL button:The Import a Shape dialog box with the Import from URL button highlighted.

 8. After the URL has been successfully imported, it will be displayed on the map

-9. Click on any of the imported layers to view the details of the selected layer An example map with layers and a box with instructions on how to add a shape from imported layers.
+9. Click on any of the imported layers to view the details of the selected layer The IPAWS map screen with instructions to add a shape from imported layers.

 Notes: